Drifting by car, an adrenaline-pumping maneuver for true professionals

 Which historic cars can participate

-Only historic cars produced before 1957 and of which at least one example took part or was registered in the original Mille Miglia can participate in the current version of the Mille Miglia.
+Only historic cars produced before 1957 and of which at least one example took part in or was registered in the original Mille Miglia can participate in the current version of the Mille Miglia.

 How many cars participate